Does this program prepare students to be health service psychologists? And what does that mean?

 Who is involved in training?

-Everyone on staff at the Counseling Center is involved with some aspect of training.
+Everyone on staff in Counseling Services is involved with some aspect of training.
 Primary supervision is provided by senior clinical staff who are licensed in Oregon.
 All clinical staff take part in training seminars, secondary consultation, mentoring, co-leading therapy groups, and other internship activities.
 Administrative staff work closely with interns in such areas as the transition to the internship, clinical and administrative record keeping, scheduling, and computer and audio-visual support.

 How many hours per week do interns work and what is the stipend?

-Generally, interns work 40-45 hours on average per week, with approximately 25 hours being spent in direct service.
+Generally, interns work 40-45 hours on average per week, with around 25 hours being spent in direct service.
 During the summer months and slower break periods, interns tend to work 40 hours per week at most.
 During fall, winter, and spring academic terms, they work closer to 45 hours with a few 50 hour weeks.
-The salary is $28,000.00.
-Interns accrue 180 hours of vacation leave (22.5 days), but they are required to take 80 hours (10 days) during the last two weeks of the internship.
+The stipend is $33,000.
+Interns accrue 184 hours of vacation leave (23 days), but they are required to take 80 hours (10 days) during the last two weeks of the internship.
 Interns are encouraged to take most of remaining hours during break periods so that clinical services are not interrupted.
 Interns also use vacation leave for job interviews, usually in the winter and spring terms.

-How does the Counseling Center reflect its commitment to individual and cultural differences?
+How does Counseling Services reflect its commitment to individual and cultural differences?

 Cultural and individual diversity is infused throughout all aspects of the intern’s learning environment.
 This occurs through staff attention to diversity issues as they arise in the natural course of the interns’ service delivery, collegial interaction, supervision, and explicit didactic focus.
 Specific examples of internship activities that focus on awareness of individual and cultural differences include: attendance at professional staff development workshops with senior clinical staff on a variety of topics related to multiculturalism, participation in process-oriented intern multicultural seminars throughout the year, optional attendance at summer brown-bag lunches to watch diversity related videos, and participation in rotations that involve working with culturally diverse students.